 1. Innocence/Garden of Eden

 When Adam and Eve were in Eden, God only had one rule for them, which was to not eat fruit from one tree (Genesis 2:16-17).
 But they sinned, and were kicked out of the garden of Eden as judgment.
-They now have to work for their food, nature is less hospitable and cooperative, and they will now die, and experience diseases, painful childbirth, and so on (Genesis 3).
+Outside of Eden, humanity had to work for their food, and nature was less hospitable and cooperative.
+From that point on, humanity experienced diseases, painful childbirth, and eventually, death (Genesis 3).

 2. Conscience

-This dispensation is from the time when Adam and Eve left the garden up to the flood in Genesis 9.
-Here, God lets people follow their own consciences, there are no real instructions or rules made apparent in Scripture for people to follow, although people seem to have had some idea of sacrificing animals to please God (Genesis 4:3-4, 8:20).
-But eventually the world becomes full of violence (Genesis 6:5-6), so that God sends the flood, starting humanity over with only 8 obedient individuals.
+This dispensation was from the time when Adam and Eve left Eden in Genesis chapter 3, up to the worldwide flood in Genesis chapter 9.
+During this time, God let people follow their own consciences.
+There were no real instructions or rules that were given for people to follow, although people seemed to have had some idea of sacrificing animals to please God (Genesis 4:3-4, 8:20).
+But eventually the world became so full of violence that God sent the flood (Genesis 6:5-6), which started humanity over beginning with only eight obedient individuals.

 3. Human Government

-After the flood, God allows humanity to enforce the death penalty against murderers as an attempt to keep evil in check (Genesis 9:6).
-But humans band together, speaking one language, and build a tower by which they attempt to either save themselves from another flood, or raise themselves into the heavens to become gods, or perhaps, to worship false gods (opinions vary).
+After the flood, God allowed humanity to enforce the death penalty against murderers as an attempt to keep evil in check (Genesis 9:6).
+But humans banded together and spoke one language which enabled their cooperation.
+They built the Tower of Babel which might have been an attempt to either save themselves from another flood, or raise themselves into the heavens to become gods, or maybe something else.

-Whatever they were trying to do, God judges humanity by confusing the languages, so that it makes human cooperation much more difficult and slows down the progress of technological innovation (Genesis 11:6), and forces humanity to split up and spread out over the world (Genesis 11:7-9).
-These people eventually grow into tribes and nations, each ruling themselves and in near-constant churn and conflict with others.
+Whatever they were trying to do, God judged humanity by confusing their single language so that people now spoke many different languages.
+This made human cooperation much more difficult, slowed down the progress of technological innovation (Genesis 11:6), and forced humanity to split up based on who could understand one another, and these language-based groups spread out over the world (Genesis 11:7-9).
+These groups of people eventually grew into tribes and nations, where each ruled themselves and also came into conflict with other groups.

 This was the scenario for most of human history: